chas-e/habit-zen/README.md

 To create this app, we started by planning out our goals and hopes for this app.
 This was accomplished using wireframes, an Entity Relationship Diagram (ERD), a Trello Board as well as collaborative word documents to make sure everyone had all information and opportunities to have their mark on the project.

 To deploy this app, you will need to open your favorite coding program, you can build the basics of the app with [Create React App.](https://github.com/facebook/create-react-app) Then fork the repository and clone to open.
-Then install all requires programs.
+Then install all required programs.

 # App Inspiration